Manage Team Drives

 |Can I restore files?||Yes, if you have Edit access or full access.||Yes, if you created it.|

-- Use Team Drives to share material intended for public view by others.
-Keep personal files and files that others shouldn’t see in My Drive.
+- Share content responsibly—Use Team Drives to share content intended for public view.
+Keep personal and private files in My Drive.

-- For improved collaboration, create a Team Drive for each project and assign the highest access level (such as full access) to all team members.
+- Improve collaboration—Create a Team Drive for each project and assign the highest access level (such as full access) to all team members.

-- Train your managers and employees on how to use Team Drives, to increase usage throughout your organization.
+- Increase Team Drives usage and visibility—Train your managers and employees on how to use Team Drives.

-- For users who need to move all of their content to Team Drives, encourage them to ask for your help.
-For example, you can move their folders from My Drive to Team Drives.
+- Organize content—Help users move all of their content from My Drive to Team Drives.